quii/learn-go-with-tests/structs-methods-and-interfaces.md

 ## Refactor

-Again, the implementation is fine but our tests could do with some improvement
+Again, the implementation is fine but our tests could do with some improvement.

 When you scan this